 Waders at Gibraltar Point © Robin Cosgrove

-The Marine Acts will bring in wide-ranging new powers to plan, licence and manage marine industry.
+The Marine Act brought in wide-ranging new powers to plan, licence and manage marine industry.
 Only if these powers are used in a coherent way, putting the health of the marine environment at the heart of decision-making, will they bring about a return to Living Seas.

 The pressure on UK seas to provide services and resources has never been greater.
-As well as the fishing industry, more and more commercial activities are shifting into the sea, or developing there, as industry overcomes the technological challenges and realises the economies of operating on a vast scale in the open ocean.
+As well as the fishing industry, more and more commercial activities are developing or shifting into the sea, as industry overcomes the technological challenges and realises the economies of operating on a vast scale in the open ocean.

-The fastest growing sector is marine energy.
 The pressure is on to extract every possible drop from the UK’s dwindling offshore oil and natural gas reserves.
 Once empty, there are plans to use the oil and gas fields to store imported gas and carbon dioxide captured from terrestrial power stations.